urbit/docs/docs/arvo/network.md

 **Exercises**:

--   Extend either of the apps in the first two exercises to accept input over the network in the same way as `%pong`.
+-   Extend either of the apps in the first two exercises to accept input over the network in the same way as `pong`.

 -   Modify `pong.hoon` to print out a message when it receives acknowledgement.